opeyemi-analytics/Covid-19---Data-EXploaration/README.md

 # Covid- 19 Analysis
- Did analysis on covid using excel and tableau
+ Did analysis on covid using SQL and tableau for visualization